| Step

 more about ourselves, see through our blind spots, find out what is

-true, where we are misguided, and what areas we need to work on. |
+true, where we are misguided, and what areas we need to work on. | IN OUR OWN WORDS: Members

 share their thoughts on the Fifth Step